 The UK immigration points system changed on 1 December 2020.
 The Skilled Worker visa and the Intra-Company Transfer visa replaced the Tier 2 visa category.
 In order to apply for a UK Skilled Worker visa or Intra-Company Transfer visa, you must have a valid Certificate of Sponsorship (CoS) from an employer with a sponsor licence.
 Your prospective employer must request and if granted assign your CoS via their online Sponsor Management System account.
 In order to do so they must be a UK sponsor licence holder and must have access to the Sponsor Management System (SMS) as a level 1 User.
 Level 2 users can only assign an undefined CoS.
 They will then provide you with a certificate number which you must use when submitting your visa application.

 You will not receive a physical certificate, though you may ask your employer for a print out of the details for the certificate from the SMS system.
 There are two types of Certificate of Sponsorship (CoS).
-Defined Certificates of Sponsorship are mainly used to employ people based outside the UK.
+Defined Certificates of Sponsorship are mainly used to employ Skilled Worker visa applicants based outside the UK.
 Undefined CoSs are to employ people switching to a visa from within the UK.

 This guide is split into the following sections:

-Your Skilled Worker visa application must be made no more than 3 months after the CoS is issued, and you will start work no more than 3 months after your visa application is made.
+Your Skilled Worker visa or Intra-Company Transfer visa application must be made no more than 3 months after the CoS is issued, and you will have a start date no more than 3 months after your visa application is made.

-Once you have been assigned a CoS you have 3 months to make your visa application, after which time the certificate will expire.
-During this 3 month period you cannot be assigned any additional CoS by another employer.
+Once you have been assigned a CoS by your sponsor, you have 3 months to make your visa application, after which time the certificate will expire.
+You cannot apply for your UK visa more than three months before the start date of the CoS.

 There are two types of Certificate of Sponsorship: defined and undefined.
-All prospective employees based outside the UK will need a defined certificate of sponsorship unless they will be working in a role which pays £159,600 a year or more, or will be working in an inward investment post.
+All prospective employees based outside the UK will need a defined certificate of sponsorship.

-Defined Certificates of Sponsorship are to employ prospective employees who are already in the UK (except dependent family members of Tier 4 visa holders).
+Undefined Certificates of Sponsorship are to employ prospective employees or for visa extensions for current employees who are already in the UK.

 In that case, you should contact your sponsor who will cancel the Certificate of Sponsorship.
 If you fail to do so, it will expire after three months in any event.